khatwaniNikhil/API_Design.md/useful_http_headers.md

 "same-origin" -  This will allow the page to be loaded in a frame only if the origin frame is the same
 		 i.e. A page on www.site.com will load in a frame only if the parent page on which the frame is being loaded has the same origin (www.site.com)
 "allow-from uri" - The frame can only be displayed in a frame on the specified domain/origin.

+6. Cache-Control header
+example: Cache-Control: max-age=3600
+state if the response can be cached, or not.
+If yes, state for how long it can be cached